Academic Appeals

 What if my appeal doesn't fit into these categories?

 If you think your work has not been assessed correctly, ask for feedback first.
 If you’re still not satisfied with your mark, contact your Head of Department and explain why.
-There isn’t a formal process to get your work re-assessed, but you could ask for this.
 In general, any decision on ‘academic judgment’ cannot be appealed (or complained about).
-But get advice before giving up.
+But get advice to review your options.

 Click here for the University’s current policy on Assessment and Feedback.